Leave the World Behind (film): Plot

 Rose walks with Archie in the woods, where they come across an empty shed and Archie removes a tick from his ankle on the way back.
 Returning to the house, G.H. confides to Amanda the events he has witnessed.
 He thinks that satellite connectivity has been disrupted, but he is cut off by a loud, shrill noise that lasts several seconds.
 Amanda recalls the man stockpiling supplies, whom G.H. assumes to be Danny, his contractor.
 Clay returns shaken with the leaflet, which Archie partially translates as "Death to America".
-The Sandfords decide to drive to Amanda's sister in New Jersey but find the expressway jammed with collided brand-new self-driving Teslas; they narrowly avoid more incoming Tesla cars continuing to drive into the pile-up, and are forced to return to G.H.'s house.
+The Sandfords decide to drive to Amanda's sister in New Jersey but find the expressway jammed with collided brand-new self-driving Teslas.
+After they narrowly avoid more incoming Tesla cars continuing to drive into the pile-up, they are forced to return to G.H.'s house.

-Throughout the night, Ruth asks Clay provocative questions and they later discover flamingos in the pool.
+Throughout the night, Ruth asks Clay provocative questions, and they later discover flamingos in the pool.
 Amanda and G.H. establish a friendly bond but they are cut off by a second shrill noise, and the power fails.
 Later, Rose tells Amanda a version of the parable of the drowning man from an episode of The West Wing.

 The next morning, Archie's teeth inexplicably fall out.
 Believing it is related to the tick bite, G.H. suggests visiting Danny for medicine.
 Rose is now missing and G.H. and Clay take Archie to visit Danny, while Amanda and Ruth search for Rose.
 At the shed, the two are confronted by an even larger herd of deer, which they scare away.
 G.H. and Clay attempt to convince Danny to help Archie, which results in an armed standoff between G.H. and Danny.
 Clay intervenes, convincing Danny to help Archie.
 Danny informs them that another neighbor may be equipped with an underground bunker and suggests that the shrill noises which have most likely led to Archie's teeth falling out result from the use of microwave weapons.

-Shaken, G.H. tells Clay and Archie that on the basis of his work with military contractors that the country is in a three-stage campaign leading first to breakdown of social order and resulting in a coup d'état or civil war.
+Shaken, G.H. tells Clay and Archie that on the basis of his work with military contractors, he spends a lot of time studying cost-benefit analysis on military campaigns.
+He surmises that the most terrifying maneuver to topple a country from within is a three-stage campaign.
+The first stage is isolation, to disable communication and disorient the population, followed by synchronized chaos, misleading information, and covert attacks, and lastly, the mistrust and the breakdown of social order leading to a coup d'état or civil war.
 At the same time, Amanda and Ruth watch New York City being bombed.
 Rose then finds the neighbor's house with the bunker.
 Inside, a computer message warns of attacks by rogue military elements and elevated radiation levels in many U.S. cities.
 She finds a DVD of Friends and watches the series finale.